 Indiana Public Water Supply Database

-This information is at the Indiana Department of Environmental Management (IDEM) web site.
-Using this portal, a person can determine for any public water supply its source water, treatment employed, population served, pertinent names addresses, and results of the most recent chemical and bacteriological testing conducted.
+This information is at the Indiana Department of Environmental Management (IDEM) website.
+Using this portal, a person can determine any public water supply its source water, treatment employed, population served, pertinent names addresses and results of the most recent chemical and bacteriological testing conducted.

 Maximum Contaminant Levels for Drinking Water

 Information from the Indiana Department of Environmental Management (IDEM) on maximum chemical contaminant levels for safe drinking water.

 Methane Gas & Your Water Well